suleymanyaman/Chit-Chat/README.md

 Incorporated features as of September 2022:
   - GUI
-  - Caesar cypher as a means of end-to-end encyrption
+  - Caesar (de)cypher as a means of end-to-end encyrption
   - Registration and authentication through a remote MySQL database connection